 "The bottom line is the record.
 We can't try to be too image conscious; we hate to take some chances and be in control of what we do.
 We can't get bored making the same records.
 It's easy to say 'is there 'A Place in the Sun' or 'Love Will Find a Way' on there?"--Cory Lerios

-Pablo Cruise's instrumentals were used in the CBS Sports Spectacular, NBC's Sports World, ABS's Wide World of Sports and Monday Night Football.
+Pablo Cruise's instrumentals were used in the CBS Sports Spectacular, NBC's Sports World, ABC's Wide World of Sports ("Zero to 60 in 5 Seconds") and Monday Night Football.

 To support the A Place in the Sun album, A&M worked with radio stations on contests with prizes that ranged from Pablo Cruise beach towels to "place in the sun" vacations.
 The band toured and did television appearances to support the album.

 Pablo Cruise was the first rock band to perform at the Grand Ole Opry.

 The album Worlds Away shipped gold in June 1978.
 Also in June the band shot a promotional film of "Love Will Find a Way" and "Worlds Away" at the Oakland Paramount.

 Pablo Cruise performed the song "Dreamer" which was included in the film of the same name.
 Their song "A Place in the Sun" was used in the motion picture "An Unmarried Woman."

 The Part of the Game "is a slight departure from 'Worlds Away.'
 The music deals simply with the games we all play with one another, the games we're all used to and those we experience day by day.
 I think there is a lot more emotional content in this record," Cory Lerios told Billboard.
 David Jenkins added, "We looked at the things on all our minds, especially loving and losing and moving in and out of relationships."